dyiwu/chaos/content/post/tech/homelab-centos8-k8s.md

 ---
-title: "Home Lab - K8s on Centos 8"
+title: "Home Lab - K8s on Centos 8 - VM host"
 date: 2020-06-13T14:39:39+08:00
 tags: ["homelab","k8s","centos8"]
 categories: ["tech"]
 toc: true

 ---
 This home lab is going to build a CentOS 8 KVM host on bare matel and then 3 KVM guest nodes be form up as a k8s cluster.
+The first step is going to craete the  KVM host on the bare metal.

 <!--more-->
-## **Centos 8 on bare metal**
-### **KVM host base environment**
+### **VM host base environment**
 - Select ***Workstation*** as base environment for this Centos8 VM host with following configuration.

     - Intel(R) Core(TM) i7 CPU       Q 720  @ 1.60GHz